-A video of a person shouting “allahu akbar” while the Notre Dame burns is also fake:
+The video of a person shouting “allahu akbar” while the Notre Dame burns is fake.

-The video has been edited to include a man shouting “Allahu Akbar”.
-The original can be found on YouTube, where the calls “Allahu Akbar” in the notre dame fire video, originated from.
-You can find it, here.
+The video was edited to include a man shouting “Allahu Akbar”.
+The original can be found on YouTube, where the calls “Allahu Akbar” in the above notre dame fire video originates from.

-Here is a screenshot of both videos, side-by-side, the image on the right has been brightened up for better recognition:
+The image has been brightened up for better recognition:

-The same scene with the man walking on the south tower is visible, in much better quality, in the 42nd minute of this YouTube video.
-In the moments that follow, you see another person arrive, obviously wearing firefighter equipment, with helmet and oxygen bottles on their back (from 42’50).
-It also seems to unroll a pipe just before another man arrives.
+The same scene with the man walking on the south tower is visible in the 42nd minute of this video.
+In the moments that follow, you see another person arrive, wearing firefighter equipment, a helmet and oxygen bottle on their back (42’50).
+He also seems to unroll a hose just before another man arrives.

-The poor quality video that is circulating, was recording a TV during the live broadcast of the fire on the news channel of the Spanish audiovisual group RTVE.
-So this ‘suspicious’ man is a French firefighter, the commander of the relief operations (Commandant opérations secours), wearing a yellow safety vest and helmet, not a turban.
-In the photo on the left (March 2018), the yellow vest is identical (to the video) in this picture (on the right), taken yesterday morning in front of Notre-Dame.
+This ‘suspicious’ man is a French firefighter, the commander of the relief operations (Commandant opérations secours), wearing a yellow safety vest and helmet, not a turban.
+In the photo on the left (March 2018), the yellow vest is identical (to the video) in this picture (on the right) taken yesterday morning in front of Notre-Dame.

-It was also confirmed by the Paris fire brigade that it was a firefighter: “He wears a yellow vest as the chief of rescue operations that distinguishes him from other firefighters”, BSPP said.
+It was also confirmed by the Paris fire brigade: “He wears a yellow vest as the chief of rescue operations that distinguishes him from other firefighters” BSPP said.

 Anything said by far-right conspiracy theorists should also be taken with a grain of salt.